Evecotrip/mlm-pro/README.md

 - **For demonstration purposes only**

 ### Compliance Warning
-MLM investment schemes are subject to strict regulations:
+AuramX schemes are subject to strict regulations:
 - SEBI guidelines
 - Prevention of Money Laundering Act (PMLA)
 - KYC requirements